-However, there have been recent advances in low-temperature operation of R410A and R134A HPWH units allowing operation down to 15-20°F and R744 central HPWH equipment that can operate well below 0°F. Designers should select heat pumps that can operate at or below the winter design temperature for the building location and size the heat pump units to meet the full building load at those conditions without electric resistance backup.
-Properly sized and selected heat pumps should be able to eliminate the need for electric resistance backup in nearly all central HPWH applications in California climates.
+However, there have been recent advances in low-temperature operation of R410A and R134a HPWH units allowing operation down to 15-20°F and R744 central HPWH equipment that can operate well below 0°F. Properly sized and selected heat pumps should be able to eliminate the need for electric resistance backup in nearly all central HPWH applications in California climates.
 Avoiding electric resistance backup would bring down the electrical service size for projects, while reducing operation energy usage and utility bills.
+On the other hand, the system first cost maybe lower if using electric resistance backup to trim the HPWH size.
+Designers should carefully consider the trade-off of installation and operation cost when sizing HPWH and determining whether electric resistance back is needed.

-Pairing with Solar PV versus Solar Thermal
+3.2.2.2.6 Pairing with Solar PV versus Solar Thermal

 The Statewide CASE Team investigated the opportunities for pairing central heat pump water heaters with either a solar photovoltaic (PV) system or a solar thermal system.

 The Statewide CASE Team proposes to exempt the solar thermal requirement whenever a central HPWH systems is used for the reasons given below.